ISorokos/SafeML/Implementation_in_MATLAB/Sample_Results_Security_Example/README.md

 <--! <p align="justify">The above figure has been generated over 100 times, and each time 70% of data has been randomly extracted for test and train and the rest has been used for accuracy estimation.
 If we connect red lines of each box plot we can understand how each measure can react to the accuracy change on average.
 In addition, this plot can show which method has les variation.</p> -->
 <p align="center">
  <img src="https://github.com/ISorokos/SafeML/blob/master/Implementation_in_MATLAB/Sample_Results_Security_Example/Security_Dataset_W03.png" alt="Wednessday_Attack">
  <figcaption>Figure 6.
-Box plot of statistical distance measures vs. accuracy over 100 iteration for Thursday Security Intrusion Detection in CICIDS2017 Dataset</figcaption>
+Box plot of statistical distance measures vs. accuracy over 100 iterations for Thursday Security Intrusion Detection in CICIDS2017 Dataset</figcaption>
 </p>